 - With PPC, you can take advantage of visual product ads.
 This can help a user see what they will be clicking on and improve the click-through rate because it offers a feature an organic search can’t.

 - You have to pay to get good results and, ideally, the more you pay, the better the results.
 The competition for keywords has never been greater.
 This may mean you’ll have to pay more later for the same results you’ve been getting.

 - Researching and selecting effective keywords to bid on is very time-consuming.
-Managing what you’re spending on keywords, measuring returns, adjusting how much you spend and intelligently playing the PPC game is a basically a full-time job.
-Either you’ll be spending time doing it yourself or you’ll have to hire an experienced PPC specialist who can properly run your campaigns for you.
+Managing what you’re spending on keywords, measuring returns, adjusting how much you spend, and intelligently playing the PPC game is basically a full-time job.
+Either you’ll spend time doing it yourself or you’ll have to hire an experienced PPC specialist who can properly run your campaigns for you.

 - “Click Fraud” is still a problem as some companies use manual clicks or damaging software that simulates human clicks from different IP addresses around the world.
 Your competitors can rapidly rack up your click charges.
 Google can detect some of this fraud but there are ways to evade this detection.

 Should you opt for SEO or PPC?
 The answer really depends on you.
 If you have the budget and you need to see an immediate impact, then engaging in a PPC campaign will show you the fastest results.
 But it can still take time and trial and error to get the right ads that convert without overpaying for results.